Kathryn H. Stone: Career

 Stone wrote and published "Choosing the President of the USA" in 1954 and Reston, Virginia: Its Beginnings in 1965.
 She also, co-authored two books with her husband Harold A. Stone and Donald K. Price: City Manager Government in the U.S. (which went through many editions beginning in 1939) and Case Studies in City Manager Government.

 Death and legacy

-Stone died at home in 1995 of complications after a stroke, and was survived by her husband (who died in 1996), as well as their son, two daughters and many grandchildren.
+Stone died at home in Alexandria on May 18, 1995, of complications after a stroke, and was survived by her husband, a son and two daughters.
 The Commission on the Status of Women posthumously named her a Person of Vision, which the General Assembly passed as House Joint Resolution No. 870 on February 15, 2001.
 Most of her papers, including two oral history interviews, are held in the special collections division of the University of Virginia.
 Some are held by the Iowa Women's Archives.